chris-prener/areal/cran-comments.md

 ## Release summary
 This is an update to the previous CRAN release.
-It contains bug fixes and updated documentation.
-It also addresses two issues identified on CRAN's checks of the current version of the package by decreases the number of dependencies required for installation (two were included in the `NAMESPACE` but not called) and eliminating a single unit test that was casuing problems on the noLD check.
+It contains modifications that make it compatible with the upcoming release of `dplyr` v1.0.

 ## Test environments
-* local OS X install, R 3.5.1
+* local OS X install: R 4.0.0
-* ubuntu 14.04 (on Travis CI), R-release, R-oldrel, R-devel
+* Linux xenial distribution (on Travis CI): R-release, R-oldrel, R-devel, R-3.5.3, and R-3.4.4
-* macOS (on Travis CI), R-release, R-oldrel
+* macOS (on Travis CI): R-release, R-oldrel, R-3.5.3, and R-3.4.4
-* windows i386 (on Appveyor), R-release, R-oldrel, R-devel
+* windows x64 (on Appveyor): R-release, R-patched, R-oldrel, R-3.5.3, and R-3.4.4
-* windows x64 (on Appveyor), R-release, R-oldrel, R-devel
+* windows i386 (on Appveyor): R-patched
 * winbuilder, R-release, R-oldrel, R-devel

 * r-hub not used because it lacks dependencies needed to build `sf` on Debian